emberjs/rfcs/text/0000-native-class-constructor-update.md

 It was previously possible to use `new` syntax with EmberObject.
 While this was not considered public API, it has technically worked and been under test since the early days of Ember, and may fall under the category of intimate API.
+Ideally, we would deprecate this usage as a private/intimate API, which would mean supporting it through the next LTS version, and dropping support after (currently, this would mean dropping it at `v3.5.0`).

 We can continue to support this behavior in a backwards compatible way while deprecating it with one final tweak to the change above: